jwhiteman/lucidsimple-blog/_posts/2014-08-14-binary-fixtures-with-wireshark.md

 As a challange let's try to parse the number of answers that this binary has in its header.

-Let's open up an interactive Erlang session in the terminal with `erl`.
+Let's open up an interactive Elixir  session in the terminal with `iex`.
-Assume that the binary exported is in a file named 'dns-response'.
+Assume that the binary exported is in a file named 'dns-response.bin'.

-{% highlight erlang %}
+{% highlight elixir %}
+{:ok,
-{ok, <<_Id:16,         %% Match the first 16 bits against _Id
+  <<id::size(16),           #  Match the first 16 bits against _Id
-       _Details:16,    %% Match the next 16 bits against _Details
+    details::size(16),      #  Match the next 16 bits against _Details
-       _NQ:16,         %% Match the next 16 bits against _NQ
+    nq::size(16),           #  Match the next 16 bits against _NQ
-       NumAnswers:16,  %% This is the value we are interested in.
+    num_answers::size(16),  #  This is the value we are interested in.
-       _Rest/binary>>  %% The rest of the bits.
-We can ignore them.
+    _rest::binary>>         #  The rest of the bits
-} = file:read_file('dns-response').
+} = File.read('dns-response.bin')

-NumAnswers.
+5 = num_answers
-%% => 5
+# => 5
 {% endhighlight %}

-I won't dig into [binary parsing with Erlang][erbits], but the example should be readable.
+I won't dig into [binary parsing with Elixir][erbits], but the example should be readable.
-Evaluating `NumAnswers` gives us 5.
+Evaluating `num_answsers` gives us 5.

 Is that the correct number?
 Let's go back to the packet in Wireshark.
 Click the image to get a better view.

 [![DNS Answers](/assets/answers.png)](/assets/answers.png)

 Looks like we got it correct.
-Erlang bit syntax & Wireshark make it easy to get things right.
+Elixir bit syntax & Wireshark make it easy to get things right.

 ### Final Thoughts.